 A beef mince Chilli Con Carne is the classic dish that so many of us turn to time and time again, but have you tried a Slow Cooker Chilli version?!

-No browning necessary.
+NO BROWNING necessary!
 Simply throw all the ingredients in and out comes a bubbling, delicious chilli a few hours later… Yes, it WORKS.
 And it’s so good and so easy.

-It’s also a perfect dump bag recipe, which means you can stick all of the ingredients in a bag and freeze for another day’s slow cooking!
-Alternatively, cook a double batch and freeze another ready-to-go portion that you’ll just have to heat up.
+It doesn’t need any browning of the meat, so it’s also a perfect dump bag recipe, which means you can stick all of the ingredients in a bag and freeze for another day’s slow cooking!

 Why you’ll love this Slow Cooker Beef Chilli